Photos by Greg Frazier

 By the time the big man was back, there was a new hole on the team.
 Devastating news came in early January as Blossom learned he would need eye surgery.
 The skipper would be out for six weeks, leaving assistant coach Scott Stallcup reluctantly at the helm for a brutal stretch of schedule.

-“Our motto was ‘Play for Jay,’” Kevin Butler, a scrappy guard and one of the team’s five seniors, said.
+“Our motto was ‘Play for Jay,’” added Kevin Butler, a scrappy guard and another one of the team’s five seniors.

 The Statesmen rose to the challenge, going 11-0 in Blossom’s absence.
 They survived Ritenour and Lafayette in close road games, ran SLUH off its own court in an emotional rematch (59-43), and beat three different eventual State champions: Morgan Park (75-67) out of Chicago, Iowa City West (76-68), and Vashon (60-59), the nationally ranked Missouri Class IV champs.